nih-cfde/published-documentation/README.md

 The website is a compliation of 3 data sources:

 - https://github.com/nih-cfde/specifications-and-documentation
-  - the `master` branch is pulled in here as docs/specification-and-documentation
+  - the `master` branch is pulled in here as the submodule docs/specification-and-documentation
 - https://github.com/nih-cfde/the-fair-cookbook
-  - the `master` branch is pulled in here as docs/the-fair-cookbook
+  - the `master` branch is pulled in here as the submodule docs/the-fair-cookbook
 - The other directories in the docs/ directory of this repo are local to this repo

-# Updating the Documentation in the Public Documentation Site
+# Updating the Documentation in the Public Documentation Site from a submodule

 ## Overview